HelpViewer/helpUser/en/README.md

   - &#x1F532; Toggle UI to/from fullscreen
   - 📽 Presentation mode
     *(full screen mode (🔲), keys ⬅, ⬆, ➡, ⬇ are used to switch between chapters/slides)*
+  - 🌈 Select style
+    *(you can select a different application style from the drop-down list)*
   - &#x274C;&#xFE0E; Close left sidebar

 ## Right panel